 Section 11: Timely and Meaningful Public Participation, 2605(b)(12), 2605(C)(2) 11.1 How did you obtain input from the public in the development of your LIHEAP plan?
 Select all that apply.
-Tribal Council meeting(s) V Public Hearing(s) ☑ Draft Plan posted to website and available for comment Hard copy of plan is available for public view and comment ☑ Comments from applicants are recorded Request for comments on draft Plan is advertised Stakeholder consultation meeting(s) Comments are solicited during outreach activities ✓ Other - Describe: Throughout the year, DHCD solicits and considers the informal comments of community stakeholders through a variety of methods including quarterly meetings of the DHCD LIHEAP Advisory Group, monthly meetings of the Massachusetts Energy Directors' Association (MEDA), and regular program monitoring.
-DHCD encourages the timely and meaningful participation of the public in the development of the LIHEAP State Plan.
-DHCD posted the draft of its State Plan to its website six weeks prior to the Public Hearing.
-Written comments were accepted during the six week public posting of the State Plan.
-Public hearins were held in July 2016 in two locations (Boston and Holyoke) toprovide easier access for attendees and greater participation.
-Comments from the public are also received during the Public Hearing.
-The comments are compiled and considered by DHCD.
-The comments were compiled and considered by DHCD and resulted in an update to the State Plan.
-11.2 What changes did you make to your LIHEAP plan as a result of this participation?
-See 11.6 response.
-Public Hearings, 2605(a)(2) - For States and the Commonwealth of Puerto Rico Only 11.3 List the date and location(s) that you held public hearing(s) on the proposed use and distribution of your LIHEAP funds?
-Date Event Description 1 06/16/2016 LIHEAP Advisory Group Meeting 2 07/07/2016 Public Hearing 11.4.
+Tribal Council meeting(s) ✓ Public Hearing(s) ✓ Draft Plan posted to website and available for comment ✓ Hard copy of plan is available for public view and comment ✓ Comments from applicants are recorded ✓ Request for comments on draft Plan is advertised ✓ Stakeholder consultation meeting(s) Comments are solicited during outreach activities Other - Describe: 11.2 What changes did you make to your LIHEAP plan as a result of this participation?
+Ip to \$1.5 will be set aside for H-EAT purposes, solely from the FY 2015 LIHEAP funds. bsidized housing tenants whose heat is included in rent, are not eligible for a benefit if the total rent payment is equal to 30% or less than 30% of household income.
+Public Hearings, 2605(a)(2) - For States and the Commonwealth of Puerto Rico Only

+11.3 List the date and location(s) that you held public hearing(s) on the proposed use and distribution of your LIHEAP funds?

+Date Event Description

+1 6/23/2014 LIHEAP Advisory Group Meeting

+2 7/9/2014 Public Hearing

+11.4.
 How many parties commented on your plan at the hearing(s)?
+5

+11.5 Summarize the comments you received at the hearing(s).

+S

-9 11.5 Summarize the comments you received at the hearing(s).
-A total of nine representatives from Local Administering Agencies (LAAs), Massachusetts Energy Director's Association (MEDA), and Massachusetts Association for Community Action Programs (MASSCAP) submitted oral and written testimonies.
+Representatives from four Local Administering Agencies (LAAs), Massachusetts Energy Director's Association (MEDA), Massachusetts Association for Community Action Programs (MASSCAP), and the National Consumer Law Center (NCLC) submitted oral and written testimonies.
+A representative from the Massachusetts Energy Marketers Association (MEMA) submitted written comments prior to the public hearing.

-The following common themes emerged at the public hearing:1) preserve weatherization funding at current level of \$8.5M; 2) requests for increased Assurance 16 funding; 3) continued support for the State data certification efforts with the MA DTA and SSA; 4) requests to streamline some applicant forms that are seen as burdensome; 5)

-requests for a 2 yr certification process for fixed income households; 6) requests for HHS to swiftly release LIHEAP funds so as not to delay the beginning of the program year; 7) requests to decrease negative impacts of US Citizenship and Qualified Alien Status requirements on LIHEAP applicants and; 8) support for a two tier benefit system.
+- LAAs in general commented about federal government shut-down in 2013, and how it impacted their staffing level and application processing. - LAAs expressed their continued interest in developing business rules for Massachusetts Performance Verification process, which includes secure data exchanges with the Massachusetts Department of Transitional Assistance (DTA), and the U.S. Social Security Administration (SSI), and reporting of LIHEAP Performance Goal and Measures to DHCD. - NCLC inquired about the H-EAT program and requested clarifications about number of households to be served and LIHEAP funds to be set aside in Fiscal Year 2015. - MEDA asked DHCD to revise a statement about heat-included-in-rent subsidized housing tenants to make it consistent with an existing policy of disallowing benefit to those households, if the total rent payment is equal to 30% or less than 30% of household income.